Costs of Selling a House: What to Expect

 2. Marketing costs

-The key to a profitable campaign is knowing which of the options is most likely to hook the right buyer.
-Your real estate agent will be able to personally tailor a marketing campaign to suit your property, your budget, and the right audience.
+Another major factor in the cost to sell a house is marketing.
+It's about far more than placing a newspaper ad these days.
+The key to a successful campaign is knowing which marketing options are most likely to hook the right buyer.
+Your real estate agent will be able to personally tailor a marketing campaign to suit your property, budget, and the right audience.

 What does your marketing money buy?